ITIL 4 Practice Manager (PM) general notes

 Things that I kept getting wrong. :-(

-A service request probably initiates a standard change.
+A service request probably initiates a standard change, not a not a normal change.

 Measurement (analysis and reporting tools) supports improvement, not control.